strapdata/elassandra/README.md

 ## [http://www.elassandra.io/](http://www.elassandra.io/)

-Elassandra is a fork of [Elasticsearch](https://github.com/elastic/elasticsearch) modified to run as a plugin for [Apache Cassandra](http://cassandra.apache.org) in a scalable and resilient peer-to-peer architecture.
+Elassandra is an [Apache Cassandra](http://cassandra.apache.org) distribution including an [Elasticsearch](https://github.com/elastic/elasticsearch) search engine.
+Elassandra is a multi-master multi-cloud database and search engine with support for replicating across multiple datacenters in active/active mode.

 Elasticsearch code is embedded in Cassanda nodes providing advanced search features on Cassandra tables and Cassandra serves as an Elasticsearch data and configuration store.

 ![Elassandra architecture](/docs/elassandra/source/images/elassandra1.jpg)

-Elassandra supports Cassandra vnodes and scales horizontally by adding more nodes.
+Elassandra supports Cassandra vnodes and scales horizontally by adding more nodes without the need to reshard indices.

 Project documentation is available at [doc.elassandra.io](http://doc.elassandra.io).